grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "When you are clamped on, bang on your hatch with one of those wrenches of yours.
 I'll have Gregory down there waiting to hear from you.
 Don't fucking open the hatch til Gregory bangs back, ok?
 Even in its current condition, the _Prospect_ will do better if your fuckin welds leak than the _Gnat_ will.
 Keep in touch over the ship-to-ship."

 Shake pounded his acknowledgement on the side of the sail, and his head disappeared from the hatch opening.
-It was still so quiet aboard the _Prospect_ with no engines and so few systems running, that they could hear the _Gnat's_ Diesels fire up, and inarticulate shouts from Shakes to Gregory on the deck as Shakes cast off the lines and Gregory retrieved them and the bumpers.
+It was still so quiet aboard the _Prospect_ with no engines and so few systems running that they could hear the _Gnat's_ Diesels fire up, and inarticulate shouts from Shakes to Gregory on the deck as Shakes cast off the lines and Gregory retrieved them and the bumpers.

 "Hey-ut!"
-Shakes voice came over the ship-to-ship.
+Shakes voice came crackling over the ship-to-ship.
 "I'm fired up, buttoned up, and off, motoring out."

 Hemi pulled down the ship-to-ship mic.
 "Fuckin' got ya Shakes.
 Remember, _gentle_ is the word."